There are a number of ways to become a Friend of the Museum: choose the type of support that is right for you.

 Don was the architect who designed the new floor plans for the museum when plans were made to relocate it to a 1925 car parts store just off of Macomb’s Courthouse Square.
 Don had an eye for collecting, and when the Lark Movie Theatre was being demolished, he salvaged the decorative tile that is now in the museum’s lobby.

 Gordana joined the board as chair of the Acquisitions Committee and helped form the collection policy.
-She continued to help care for the collection and catalogued new acquisitions.
+She continued to help care for the collection and cataloged new acquisitions.
 As an active board member, she found ways to help the museum establish itself in its new home such as instigating lettering on the outside of the building.